wragge/hansard-language/data/words/freedoms-hofreps-1970/contexts.md

 * If we want to preserve our basic democratic **freedoms**, we are going to have to work for them.

+* In accordance with our determined policy the Government has decided to seek to negotiate changed air service arrangements on an endtoend basis, that is, an exchange of the Third and Fourth **Freedoms** of the Air.

+* I draw the attention of honourable members to page 6 of the report for an explanation of the **Freedoms** of the Air.

 * If people had democratic **freedoms**, the nationality questions would be resolved in a democratic manner inside the United Soviet Socialist Republics.

 * This doctrine comprises the **freedoms** of navigation and overflight, of fishing and of laying submarine cables and pipe-lines.